linnarsson-lab/ceftools/README.md

 #### Data types

 `string` is a [UTF-8](http://en.wikipedia.org/wiki/UTF-8) encoded string with a leading int32 (signed 32-bit integer) length indicator, and no terminator.
-For example, the string "Hello, world!" is stored as [11, 'H','e','l','l','o',' ','w','o','r','d','!'].
+For example, the string "Hello, world!" is stored as [12, 'H','e','l','l','o',' ','w','o','r','l',d','!'].
 The length indicator gives the total number of bytes in the string, excluding the length indicator (it does not count the number of characters in the string, since some UTF-8 characters are stored as multi-byte sequences)

 `int32` is a signed 32-bit integer, 4 bytes, [little endian](http://en.wikipedia.org/wiki/Endianness)